 There may be many personal reasons to choose a particular guide service, but there are four main areas of concern that you should look at carefully: Safety Record, Guides, Logistics In-Country, and Pre-Trip Planning with the climber.
 In all four categories, Alpine Ascents ranks highest in the climbing industry.
-No other guide service has the safety record, quality of guides, finely honed programs, and customer service that we offer.
+No other guide service has the safety record, quality of guides, finely honed programs, food, care, quality and customer service that we offer.
 For further information, please read Why Climb Aconcagua With Alpine Ascents?

 About the Mountain:

-Aconcagua, which translates as "Stone Sentinel," is 22,841 ft, making it the highest mountain in the Americas, and the highest mountain outside of Asia.
+Aconcagua, which translates as "Stone Sentinel" is 22,841 ft, making it the highest mountain in the Americas and the highest mountain outside of Asia.
 This spectacular mountain is surrounded by numerous peaks over 20,000 ft. and the surrounding lowlands (up to 13,000 ft.) consist of beautiful desert landscapes with a large diversity of flora and fauna.

-Traditionally there are three guided routes on Aconcagua: Route Normal, Polish Variation, and the Guanacos Glacier Route (please note the Guanacos Route has been closed for the past several years in an effort to protect the large number of guanacos that breed and raise young in the area).
-We choose to guide the Polish Variation Route on the east side of the mountain.
-This route sees one-fifth the number of climbers (1,000 vs. 5,000 annually) and is a much more aesthetic approach.
-An ascent of Aconcagua by any of these routes requires minimal technical skills but does require excellent physical conditioning and good backpacking skills.Summit Success at Our Home Away From Home:
+Traditionally there are three guided routes on Aconcagua: Route Normal, Polish Variation, and the Guanacos Glacier Route.
+(Please note the Guanacos Route has been closed for the past several years in an effort to protect the large number of guanacos that breed and raise young in the area).
+We choose to guide the Polish Variation Route on the east side of the mountain because it sees less traffic and is a much more aesthetic approach.
+An ascent of Aconcagua by any of these routes requires minimal technical skills but does require excellent physical condition and good backpacking and camping skills.

 Aconcagua has literally been our home away from home.
 Our extensive experience guiding Aconcagua (as well as other high peaks around the world) has produced outstanding and perhaps unprecedented success rates.
 Alpine Ascents International has a long-standing reputation of leading successful climbs as well as acting as a prime resource for guide books, climbers and the media.

 This is a fully guided ascent, led by American guides who climb the mountain with you.
 We are one of the few outfitters that offer this type of support (and in turn, high success and outstanding safety record).
-It should be noted that most outfitters merely offer a supported trek, where a single guide facilitates the climb but does not act as a guide during the ascent.
+It should be noted that many outfitters merely offer a supported trek, where a single guide facilitates the climb but does not act as a guide during the ascent.